Statement of Biodiversity Priorities

 The Statement includes 58 priorities and 184 actions across the following themes:

-Click here to download our latest Strategy Document.
+Click here to download our latest Strategy Document, the mapping can be found here.

 Priorities & Measures